 CO2 refrigeration units in retail

 The 31 stores with transcritical and subcritical refrigeration systems are included in these data.
-Currently, at least 8 stores with transcritical refrigeration systems are operating in Russia.

 The first object presented in the report was the 'Selgros Cash&Carry' hypermarket, which was launched in Volgograd in 2014.
 However, the undisputed leader in Russia in the number of stores with refrigeration units on carbon dioxide is the retail network 'Metro Cash&Carry'.
 This is a focused company policy in almost all markets of presence.
 At the moment, the company is actively introducing CO2